aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendComponentSamples/README.md

 # Preliminary setup

-Set the `const issuerEndpointUrl` in `BackendComponentSamples/bin/backend_component_samples` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
+Set the `const issuerEndpointUrl` in `BackendComponentSamples/bin/backend_component_samples.ts` to the value of `IssuerEndpointUrl` found in the stack outputs of the _CustomIdentityComponentStack_.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.

 # Serverless REST API sample component template

 It is recommended to deploy the serverless API Gateway HTTP API backed component template next to test out your integration from a game engine.
 The templates work as starting points for your own backend development.
 We'll deploy the `PythonServerlessHttpApiStack` that can be found in `BackendComponentSamples`.

-To deploy the component, run the following commands
+To deploy the component, follow the _Preliminary Setup_, and then run the following commands
 1. `cd ..` to return to the root and `cd BackendComponentSamples` to navigate to samples
 2. `npm install` to install CDK app dependencies
 4. `cdk synth` to synthesize the CDK app and validate your configuration works